-Penalties for a first offense marijuana possession charge in Wisconsin include up to 6 months of jail time and a maximum fine of $1000, in addition to court fees.
-Driving privileges could be revoked for 5 years.
+Penalties for a first-offense marijuana possession charge in Wisconsin include up to 6 months of jail time and up to $1,000 in fines.
+Driving privileges could also be revoked for up to 5 years.
 If you are a student you could lose 100% of your federal financial aid money.
-Subsequent convictions for (weed or) THC possession (including dabs, waxes, oils, and edibles) could be felonies with much harsher consequences.
-An intent to distribute marijuana/THC charge is more severe.
+Subsequent convictions for THC possession (including dabs, waxes, oils, and edibles) could be felonies with much harsher consequences.
+An intent to distribute marijuana/THC charge is even more severe.

-- Every drug conviction in the state also includes suspension of driving privileges for up to 5 years.
+- Every drug conviction in Wisconsin includes suspension of driving privileges for up to 5 years.

-- If the drug possession offense occurred within 1,000 feet of a school, public park, school bus or certain other buildings, you may be required to complete 100 hours of community service in addition to serving the terms of the other penalties.
+- A drug possession offense occurring within 1,000 feet of a school, public park, school bus, or certain other buildings, may require you to complete 100 hours of community service in addition to serving the terms of the other penalties.

 - You could face further charges if the marijuana drug possession offense occurred while you were operating a motor vehicle (OWI) or if you were in illegal possession of a firearm at the time of the arrest.

 You Are Not Guilty Until You Are Convicted™